GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 The Dataset
 -----------

-Now let's take a look at the dataset; it already split into a train, valid and test set using the following.
+Now let's download our dataset; it already split into a train, valid and test set using the following.

 .. code-block:: python

-    # Download the data from a directory

-    #function to load the data from a repository
     def download_data(saving_dir, data_type):
+    """
+    Function to download the dataset using data_type to specify if we want the train, valid or test.
+    """
         root_url = "https://graal-research.github.io/poutyne-external-assets/tips_and_tricks_assets/{}.p"

         url = root_url.format(data_type)